What would the rational Urysohn space and the random graph look like if they were uncountable?: Introduction

 \subsection{History and Motivation}

-Assuming $CH$ we can build models of size $\omega_1$ homogeneous with respect to countable substructures.
-This is a consequence of the Fra\"iss\'e-J\'onsson theory, developed in \cite{jonsson}.
-However, such models are highly "non-separable".
-Can we (generically) build uncountable models from finite submodels?
-One indication that such theory should be possible to formulate is the famous theorem of Baumgartner, about separable $\omega_1$-dense linear orders.
+It is well-known that $\ch$ entails the existence of $\omega_1$-saturated models of size $\omega_1$, for all first order theories admitting infinite models (\cite{hodges}, ch.
+10).
+In many important cases, such models are unique up to isomorphism.
+This observation is a cornerstone of the Fra\"iss\'e-J\'onsson theory, developed in \cite{jonsson}.
+These models are built as $\omega_1$-chains of countable structures, and so it seems interesting to ask whether we can build uncountable models by "glueing together" finite structures.
+One indication that such theory should be possible to formulate is the celebrated theorem of Baumgartner, about separable $\omega_1$-dense linear orders.
 Recall that a linear order is $\omega_1$-dense if each non-empty open interval has cardinality $\omega_1$.

-\begin{thm*}[Baumgartner, \cite{baum}] It is consistent with $ZFC$ that there exists a unique up to isomorphism separable $\omega_1$-dense linear order. \end{thm*}
+\begin{thm*}[Baumgartner, \cite{baum}] It is consistent with $\zfc$ that there exists a unique up to isomorphism separable $\omega_1$-dense linear order. \end{thm*}

 Once the conclusion of this theorem holds, we can take any subfield of the reals of size $\omega_1$ as a model of this ordering.
-This shows that the (unique) $\omega_1$-dense separable linear order is homogeneous with respect to finite subsets (as is any subfield of reals).
+This shows that the (unique) $\omega_1$-dense separable linear order is homogeneous with respect to finite subsets (as is any subfield of the reals).
 Ideas of Baumgartner were extended by Avraham, Rubin, and Shelah in \cite{as} and \cite{ars}.
-Among other things, they show that Baumgartner's Theorem does not follow from $MA+\lnot CH$, but the latter axiom is a significant step in the direction of Baumgartner's Theorem.
-They introduce another axiom, $OCA_{ARS}$, and show that $MA_{\omega_1}+OCA_{ARS}$ implies that either the conclusion of Baumgartner's Theorem holds, or there are up to isomorphism exactly three homogeneous separable $\omega_1$-dense linear orders (\cite{ars}, Sec.
+Among other things, they show that Baumgartner's Theorem does not follow from $\ma+\lnot \ch$, but the latter axiom already ensures some approximation of the Baumgartner's Theorem.
+They introduce another axiom, $\oca_{ARS}$, and show that $\ma_{\omega_1}+\oca_{ARS}$ implies that either the conclusion of Baumgartner's Theorem holds, or there are up to isomorphism exactly three homogeneous separable $\omega_1$-dense linear orders (\cite{ars}, Sec.
 6).
-This gives some insight that $MA_{\omega_1}$ might be used in place of induction in some uncountable variant of the Fra\"iss\'e theory.
+This gives some insight that $\ma_{\omega_1}$ might be used in place of induction in some uncountable variant of the Fra\"iss\'e theory.